prinnevald/project-ideas/README.md

 - [ ] Fix the Impressive
 - [ ] OS or JVM like machine for game development (for gamers)
 - [ ] Tamagochi from terminal (Open a new terminal window and the tamagochi in ASCII-art will do some interesting things.
 You can also make him make reminders, do some actions for you, warn you about some possible mistakes, etc. And fully animated.
 And in FP-language!)
+- [ ] Scrabble solver in Prolog
+- [ ] 9-kumalak AB-prunning solver in OCaml

 ## Web
 - [ ] :space_invader: Site for ACM SC